 At the Min Lab, we aim to bring the next generation of engineering tools that enable innovative product designs for precision medicine.
 Our vision is to create sophisticated nano/biomaterials-based platform technologies that can detect and/or treat disease much earlier than currently possible.
-We focus on understanding and engineering the biointerfaces, based on fundamental chemical engineering principles, to arrive at robust engineering solutions.
-We are especially interested in moving a step closer to precision medicine for infectious diseases to end the antimicrobial resistance crisis.
+We focus on understanding and engineering the “biointerfaces” — based on fundamental chemical engineering principles — to arrive at robust engineering solutions.
+We are especially interested in moving a step closer to precision medicine for cancer and infectious diseases to end the drug resistance crisis.

 Current lab research thrusts include:

 - Engineering nano-bio interfaces for implantable and wearable devices

 - Biosensing technologies for early diagnosis and treatment monitoring

 More information about specific projects is forthcoming.